steinwurf/giit/README.rst

 branches and tags of a git repository.

-It's original purpose was to allow Sphinx documentation to be easily generated for all available tags of a bunch of repositories.
-However, should you find an use for it - you should also be able to adapt it to other scenarios.
+It's original purpose was to allow Sphinx documentation to be easily generated for all available tags of a bunch of different repositories.
+However, should you find a different use for it - you should also be able to adapt it to other scenarios.

 Quick Start